Victory for Bunny Greenhouse

-Government Settles Halliburton Whistleblower Case
+Government Settles Halliburton Whistleblower Case That Exposed $7 Billion Contract Fraud

-When the seriousness of her concerns were made public the Bush Administration balked at removing Greenhouse and ordered that she remain in her position until a meaningful investigation of her allegations was completed by the DoD Inspector General (DoDIG).
+When the seriousness of her concerns were made public the Bush Administration balked at removing Greenhouse and ordered that she remain in her position until a meaningful investigation of her allegations was completed by the DoD Inspector General (DoD IG).
 When no meaningful investigation was launched, Ms. Greenhouse agreed to testify before the Senate Democratic Policy Committee about the corrupt contracting environment surrounding the award of the KBR contracts.
 As she was about to appear the Army Corps’ acting general counsel met with Greenhouse advising that she did not have to testify before the Congressional Committee and it would not be in her best interests to testify.
 Undeterred, Ms. Greenhouse appeared and presented a powerful account of the contract abuse surrounding the Restore Iraqi Oil (RIO) awards and awards of other contracts to KBR.
-Her testimony helped usher in legislation outlawing all of the abuses Greenhouse witnessed and the Army made a publicized decision not to award anymore “Sweetheart Contracts to KBR”.
+Her testimony helped usher in legislation outlawing all of the abuses Greenhouse witnessed, and the Army made a publicized decision not to award anymore “Sweetheart Contracts to KBR”.

-The Army Corps swiftly retaliated by removing Ms. Greenhouse from her position and from the Senior Executive Service and stripped her of her top-secret security clearance.
-From that point forward Ms. Greenhouse received inappropriately downgraded performance reviews and the Corps of Engineers refused to recognize her achievements, including her willingness to take on the insurance industry’s overcharging Defense Base Act (DBA) Worker’s Compensation insurance premiums for contractor employees serving in war zones.
+The Army Corps swiftly retaliated by removing Ms. Greenhouse from her position and from the Senior Executive Service, and stripped her of her top-secret security clearance.
+From that point forward Ms. Greenhouse received inappropriately downgraded performance reviews and the Corps refused to recognize her achievements, including her willingness to take on the insurance industry’s overcharging Defense Base Act (DBA) Worker’s Compensation insurance premiums for contractor employees serving in war zones.
 Ms. Greenhouse single-handedly served as the Project Manager and established a two-year pilot program that ended up saving the government hundreds of millions of dollars.
 Her achievement went unrecognized and her performance for that period remained downgraded.
 Because of Ms. Greenhouse’s tenacity and insightful efforts, along with the enormous savings that were validated by the Congressional Budget Office, Congress enacted into Law, for all of DoD, the Risk-Pooling DBA Insurance Concept that was conceptualized and managed by Ms. Greenhouse.

 Ms. Greenhouse contested the retaliatory actions against her in a lawsuit filed in U.S. District Court for the District of Columbia.
 After extensive litigation, including filing for sanctions against the Army Corps for failure to produce documents in discovery, the government agreed to pay Ms. Greenhouse all of the monies she was entitled to under law.
 The settlement totals $970,000.00, representing payment for lost wages, compensatory damages and attorney fees.
 Ms. Greenhouse will also retire at age 67 with full benefits.